euctrl-pru/website/references/acronym/app.md

 ---
 # {{ page.title }}

-A body that manages flight traffic on behalf of a company, region or country.
+A unit established to provide air traffic control service to controlled flights arriving at, or departing from, one or more aerodromes.